Budgeting Isn’t Easy

 One thing to know is that every penny counts when it comes down to budgeting.
 A few pennies and pounds here and there may not seem like a lot at first, but when it comes down to the long-term, you will find that they really do add up.
 Make sure that every penny is included in your budget, and you will find that you are saving a lot more in the long-run.

 Focus On The Long Term

 Budgeting to build yourself a small pot of savings, for whatever reason, isn’t a short term thing.
 If you could budget and save for the thing you wanted in 3 months, then saving money isn’t really an issue for you.
 Budgeting is a long term task and one thing that people forget about when it comes to budgeting is what exactly they are saving for.
 If your long term goal is to be a homeowner, but that new games console seems far more interesting in the short-term, it is important to try and keep grounded and keep your eye on the long term.
 If you do not, then you may discover that your long-term goals will be further out of reach.

 Build A Budget Tracker

 When it comes to making budgeting even easier, you can try using an existing budget tracker, or even creating your own.
 This way, you will know exactly where your money needs to go month by month, and ultimately help you to save in the long-run.

 Earn A Little Extra

-You might be thinking, at this point, that’s easy for you to say. but if you don’t think that your standard salary is enough to budget on, then why not try to earn a little extra in order to help you put more savings away without a strain on your standard budget?
+You might be thinking, at this point, that’s easy for you to say.
+But if you don’t think that your standard salary is enough to budget on, then why not try to earn a little extra.
+This will help you put more savings away without a strain on your standard budget?
 Whether you take on a second job, or you do a little extra work here and there, you’ll find that these savings can add up to a huge amount.
 Bear in mind, that additional work, even if it is a few hours, produces money that wasn’t in your budget before and therefore if it’s only £30-40 for a few hours work, that’s £1500-£2000 extra!!!!